 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Susan L. Forsburg: ____ (Live-cell imaging has allowed researchers to observe in close detail the mechanics of nuclear division during mitosis and meiosis.
+As fluorescent tags and microscope capabilities improve, so will the number and type of nuclear processes that we can examine increase)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.